IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

 In this way, it's possible to directly restart Blender and test the modified source code.
-The add on is available `here <https://blenderartists.org/uploads/short-url/yto1sjw7pqDRVNQzpVLmn51PEDN.zip>`__ (check also the related forum discussion `here <https://blenderartists.org/t/reboot-blender-addon/640465/13>`__)
+The add on is available `here <https://blenderartists.org/uploads/short-url/yto1sjw7pqDRVNQzpVLmn51PEDN.zip>`__ (check also the related forum discussion `here <https://blenderartists.org/t/reboot-blender-addon/640465/13>`__) There is also a VS Code called `Blender Development <https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development>`__ that has a similar functionality.

 Distro installation